Worthless Check Restitution Program

 We strongly recommend submitting the check to the program within 90 days from the date of the check.

-Checks ineligible for the State Attorney Bad Check Diversion Unit Program may be pursued through small claims court action or by a private collection agency.
+Checks ineligible for the State Attorney Worthless Check Resitution Program may be pursued through civil court action, or by a private collection agency, or taken to a law enforcement agency for criminal investigation.

-All necessary forms may be found under the worthless check tab.
+All necessary forms may be found under the worthless check tab of the State Attorney's website.